ibadetazemi/SQL-Project/cleaning_data.md

 SELECT CAST(birth_date AS DATE) AS birthdate FROM customers

 4) Clean missing data:

+SELECT *
+FROM orders
+WHERE orderid IS NULL

 SELECT * FROM customers WHERE year IS NOT NULL